 These policies are reflected in Irish legislation and DG Environment helps all Member States apply EU environmental law correctly.

-European environment policy will be guided up to 2020 by an Environment Action Programme called Living Well, Within the Limits of our Planet, which was agreed during the Irish Presidency of the Council of the European Union in 2013.
+European environment policy is being guided up to 2020 by an Environment Action Programme called Living Well, Within the Limits of our Planet, which was agreed during the Irish Presidency of the Council of the European Union in 2013.

 - An average sea level rise of just 0.5m to 1m by the end of the century, in combination with storm surge events, could result in as much as 1,000km2 of coastal lands around Ireland being inundated by the sea.

-- Recent evidence shows that Ireland’s biodiversity capital is dwindling rapidly.
-The EU Biodiversity Strategy aims to halt biodiversity loss by 2020.
+- Recent evidence shows that Ireland’s biodiversity capital is dwindling and is highly vulnerable to the impacts of climate change.
+The EU Biodiversity Strategy aims to halt biodiversity loss.

-It will ensure that Europe has secure, affordable and climate-friendly energy as well as creating new jobs and growth in the Circular Economy where waste and resource use is slashed.
+It is helping ensure that Europe has secure, affordable and climate-friendly energy as well as creating new jobs and growth in the Circular Economy where waste and resource use is slashed.

-The Energy Union strategy is made up of five closely related policy areas including energy efficiency, which will reduce Europe’s dependence on energy imports and reduce emissions.
+The Energy Union strategy is made up of five closely related policy areas including energy efficiency, which will reduce Europe’s dependence on energy imports and lower harmful emissions.

 Security, solidarity and trust between Member States will help diversify Europe’s sources of energy and make them more secure, while a fully-integrated internal energy market will allow a free flow of energy throughout the EU.

-An ambitious climate policy that reduces greenhouse gas emissions and makes the EU the world leader in renewables is a crucial element of the Energy Union and breakthroughs in low-carbon and clean energy will be supported by prioritising research, innovation and competitiveness.
+Ambitious climate strategies and targets that reduce greenhouse gas emissions and make the EU the world leader in renewables is a crucial element of the Energy Union and breakthroughs in low-carbon and clean energy will be supported by prioritising research, innovation and competitiveness.